smarter-sh/community/contributors/guide/contributor-cheatsheet/README.md

 ### Getting Started

-- [Contributor Course] - **NEW** - The E-Learning for Contributors course for Kubernetes!
+- [Contributor Course] - **NEW** - The E-Learning for Contributors course for Smarter!
-- [Contributor Guide] - Guide on how to begin contributing to Kubernetes Project.
+- [Contributor Guide] - Guide on how to begin contributing to Smarter Project.
-- [Developer Guide] - Guide to contributing code directly to the Kubernetes Project.
+- [Developer Guide] - Guide to contributing code directly to the Smarter Project.
 - [Security and Disclosure Information] - Guide for reporting vulnerabilities and the security release process.